6. Policy Search

 Before optimization, understand two key concepts:

-• Outcome: Result of a single simulation (one policy × one SOW)
+• Outcome: Result of a single simulation (one policy × one scenario)

-• Metric: Aggregated statistic across many SOWs for a given policy
+• Metric: Aggregated statistic across many scenarios for a given policy

-The optimizer evaluates policies by computing metrics across the SOW ensemble.
+The optimizer evaluates policies by computing metrics across the scenario ensemble.

 """